 These regulations do not apply to the subsistence harvest of halibut, marine mammals or migratory birds.
-These species are regulated under the Marine Mammal Protection Act, Migratory Bird Treaty Act and the Northern Pacific Halibut Act of 1982.
+These species are regulated under the Northern Pacific Halibut Act of 1982, the Marine Mammal Protection Act, and the Migratory Bird Treaty Act.

 For information about the subsistence harvest of...